 Kathy Sabo joined the MGH Institute School of Nursing faculty in 2006.
 She has taught clinical practicums in acute care and community health nursing for both the Direct-Entry Master of Science in Nursing and the Accelerated Bachelor of Science in Nursing (ABSN) programs.
 In addition, Sabo has taught the didactic portion of the Community Health course and coordinated the Role Immersion Experience in the ABSN program.
-Currently, she teaches clinical practicums at the Ruth Sleep Nursing Center, partnering with the National Parks Service of Boston in developing a work wellness program.
+Currently, she teaches clinical practicums and is director at the Ruth Sleep Nursing Center, partnering with the National Parks Service of Boston in developing a work wellness program.
 Sabo engages in interprofessional activities at the Impact Practice Center, such as the faculty lead for the Client Wellness Group.

 Sabo has an interest in developing meaningful interprofessional learning opportunities as well as innovative ways to address diverse student learning needs.

 Research interests include health promotion in older adults with chronic illness and nursing education.

 BA, Biology, Lehigh University, Bethlehem, PA

 MSN, Family and Community Health, Boston College, Chestnut Hill, MA